Inhouse Counsel Salaries Guide – 2025

 In addition to their in-house counsel salary guide, Robert Half provides a salary calculator on their website that can help you calculate an in-house counsel salary range and midpoint salary by different levels of in-house positions and geographic location.
 This can help you see what potential in-house counsel compensation might be in different parts of the country.

-LHH breaks down companies into small, medium and large buckets, with small companies having $50 million or less in revenue, medium-sized companies having between $51 million and $500 million in revenue and large companies having $501 million or more in revenue.
-From small to large companies, “counsel” roles for 2024 are projected to range from $85,505 to $197,432.
-For general counsel or chief legal counsel roles, LHH predicts a compensation range of $214,635 at small companies to $464,419 at large companies.
-LHH also provides data for senior counsel and Associate/Assistant GC positions.
-As noted in the guide, location matters, and certain locations for positions have “multiplier” figures which are used to localize the jobs for larger metro areas.
+LHH breaks down companies into small, medium and large buckets, with small companies having 1 to 100 full-time employees (FTEs), medium-sized companies having between 100 to 500 FTEs, large companies having 500 to 1,500 FTEs, and enterprise companies having more than 15,000 FTEs.
+From small to enterprise companies, “corporate counsel” roles for 2025 are projected to range from $152,500 to $190,900.
+For general counsel or chief legal counsel roles, LHH predicts a compensation range of $293,900 at small companies to $491,400 at enterprise companies.
+LHH also provides data for senior counsel, eDiscovery and Associate/Assistant GC positions.

 LHH’s guide also indicates that the legal sector may be one of the first to be impacted by the advent of AI technology and tools that will change the delivery of legal services:

-Taylor Root provides in-depth salary data and insights across the various territories that Taylor Root operates in from our 16 global offices.
+Taylor Root provides in-depth salary data and insights across the various territories that Taylor Root operates in from 16 global offices.
 Taylor Root notes that the global in-house legal market is a complex and dynamic environment and is facing a myriad of challenges and opportunities.
-Their report addresses several factors affecting the market including macro-economic issues, the growing focus on ESG and regulatory compliance, the increasing importance of DE&I in the legal professional and the adoption of generative AI.
+Their report addresses several factors affecting the market including macro-economic issues including the growing focus on ESG and regulatory compliance.
 Taylor Root also shares their comprehensive salary analysis and poll results from across the globe, allowing detailed insights into the in-house legal space, with the ability to benchmark your salary against the industry.

-Taylor Root’s North America data is presented with breakdowns for four major sectors: (a) technology, media and communications, (b) asset management, (c) real estate and (d) life sciences, medical technology and healthcare.
+Taylor Root’s North America data is presented with breakdowns for a number major sectors: (a) buy-side, (b) heavy industries, (c) real estate, (d) retail, (e) sell-side, and (f) TMT.
 Like other studies, their data presents a range based on levels of experience from 3 years “PQE” (or post-qualification experience) all the way up to the General Counsel role.
 Their data contains not only base salary detail at each level, but also bonus ranges, which many will helpful in diving what total compensation packages will look like.
 The bonus ranges vary significantly but illustrate that just like positions in Biglaw firms, bonuses can actually drive and contain huge amounts of an in-house counsel compensation package.
-For example, while Taylor Root’s lowest base salary range for 3 years of experience is $175,000 to $225,000, the lowest bonus ranges start at 15% and in many cases are far higher, even reaching 100%-200% of base salary and for General Counsel at asset management firms can range from 100% to a whopping 15 times base salary.
+For example, while Taylor Root’s lowest base salary range for 3 years of experience in larger markets is $140,000 to $225,000, the lowest bonus ranges start at 10% and in many cases are far higher, even reaching 100% of base salary.

 Get more data from Taylor Root’s guide – it’s a new addition this year and well worth a look.